Saileshhh/Earthquake-Dashboard-Tableau/README.md

     Scatter Plots for variable correlation.

 ## 🚀 How to Run This Project
-1. Download the `Earthquake_Analysis.twbx` file from this repository.
+1. Download the `Earthquakes Data Viz.twbx` file from this repository.
 2. Open the file in **Tableau Desktop** or **Tableau Public**.
 3. Explore the interactive filters to isolate data by Year, Magnitude type (Mw, Ms, Mb), or Region.